davidb2/davidb2.github.io-old/_reviews/books.md

         and criticizing different strands of
         <a href="https://plato.stanford.edu/entries/compatibilism/">
         compatibilism</a>
-        the basic argument is that any proclaimation of causation necessitates some explanation of the ontology of an object. in the case of libertarian free will, somehow humans avoid this requirement, which Harris argues is inconsistent.
+        the basic argument is that any proclamation of causation necessitates some explanation of the ontology of an object. in the case of libertarian free will, somehow humans avoid this requirement, which Harris argues is inconsistent.